sebastianzehner/dwmblocks/README.md

-# dwmblocks - a modular and lightweight status bar for dwm
+# dwmblocks - a modular and lightweight status bar

 Modular status monitor for dwm written in C with features including signaling, clickability, cursor hinting and color.